doitintl/easyeks/docs/ADRs.md

 # ADRs: Architectural Decision Records
 * Design Decisions made and rational behind why design decisions were made.
-* Similar to RFCs: Request for Comments
+  So somewhat similar to RFCs (Request for Comments) or design docs.
+* These ADRs will be presented in a FAQ (Frequently Asked Questions) style format.

 ---------------------------------------------------------------------------------------------------------

-## Why CDK over TF?
+## Q1: Why CDK over TF?
 **EKS BluePrints based on AWS CDK, is nice, but has simultaneous pros and cons:**
 * **Pros: AKA Why CDK is better than TF**
   (aws-quickstart/cdk-eks-blueprints > "aws-ia/terraform-aws-eks-blueprints")